snoyberg/posa-chapter/warp.md

 ### Memory allocation

 When receiving and sending packets, buffers are allocated.
-We think that these memory allocations may be the current bottleneck.
+These buffers are allocated as so-called "pinned" byte arrays, so that they can be passed to C procedures, such as recv() and send().
+Since it is best to receive or send as much data as possible in each system call, these buffers are moderately sized.
-GHC runtime system uses `pthread_mutex_lock` to obtain a large object (larger than 409 bytes in 64 bit machines).
+Unfortunately, GHC's method for allocating large (larger than 409 bytes in 64 bit machines) pinned byte arrays takes a global lock in the runtime system.
+This lock may become a bottleneck when scaling beyond 16 cores, if each core user thread frequently allocates such buffers.

-We tried to measure how much memory allocation for HTTP response header consume time.
+We performed an initial investigation of the performance impact of large pinned array allocation for HTTP response header generation.
 For this purpose, GHC provides *eventlog* which can record timestamps of each event.
 We surrounded a memory allocation function with the function to record a user event.
 Then we complied `mighty` with it and took eventlog.
-The result eventlog is illustrated as follows:
+The resulting eventlog is illustrated as follows:

 ![eventlog](https://raw.github.com/snoyberg/posa-chapter/master/eventlog.png)